bpalmer4/readabs/README.md

  * ABS data tables are downloaded and stored in a cache.
 By default the cache directory is "./.readabs_cache/" You can change the default directory name by setting the environemnt variable "READABS_CACHE_DIR" with the name of the preferred directory.
+ * the read functions have a number of standard arduments:
+   - `verbose=True` provides detailed information on the data retrieval process.